Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 Measured against the prior 90-day baseline:

 • Success rate improved from 67% to 99.1%.
-First-attempt success rate on anti-bot protected targets increased dramatically.
+First-attempt success rate on anti-bot protected targets rose sharply.
 Retry overhead dropped by roughly 80%.

 • Infrastructure cost decreased 58% net.
-Higher per-GB residential cost was more than offset by eliminated retry overhead and reduced worker instance count.
-Total monthly proxy + compute spend dropped from approximately $42,000 to $17,500.
+The higher per-GB residential cost was more than offset by eliminated retry overhead and reduced worker instance count.
+Total monthly proxy + compute spend dropped from roughly $42,000 to $17,500.

-• Localized pricing accuracy improved from 78% to 94%.
-City-level residential IPs surfaced region-specific pricing that datacenter IPs were missing, improving the core data product quality.
+• Localised pricing accuracy improved from 78% to 94%.
+City-level residential IPs surfaced region-specific pricing that datacenter IPs were missing, improving core data product quality.

 • SKU coverage capacity grew from 5 million to 11 million daily within the same budget.
-The cost efficiency gain allowed the agency to expand coverage to new retailers without additional spending.
+The cost efficiency gain let the agency expand coverage to new retailers without extra spend.

 • Client satisfaction score rose from 7.8 to 9.2 (agency's internal quarterly client survey, 10-point scale).

-The lead engineer noted that the primary driver of savings was not the proxy rate itself but the cascading efficiency gains from higher success rates - fewer retries, fewer worker instances, less human QA time catching bad data, and measurably better data quality for clients.
+The lead engineer noted that the main driver of savings was not the proxy rate itself.
+It was the cascading efficiency gains from higher success rates: fewer retries, fewer worker instances, less human QA time catching bad data, and measurably better data quality for clients.

 Key Takeaways

-The lessons from this migration translate to most high-volume e-commerce scraping workloads:
+The lessons from this migration generalise to most high-volume e-commerce scraping workloads:

 • Total cost matters more than per-GB rate.
 A higher-quality proxy that eliminates retries and improves data accuracy often pays for itself several times over in reduced compute and QA overhead.